jainoshika/StoryNest/README.md

 ✔️ Like, comment, and bookmark posts
 ✔️ Search and filter by tags, authors, or trending topics
 ✔️ Responsive and mobile-friendly UI
-✔️ Rich-text formatting with images, embeds, and markdown support
-✔️ Personalized reading feed based on interests

 ---